AntonVanAssche/homelab-automation/README.md

 ## Server: Homer

-Homer serves primarily as a hometheater media server, hosting an Emby instance to provide media streaming capabilities.
-Emby is a media server application that allows for the streaming of media files to a wide range of devices.

-Besides Emby, Homer also hosts a transmission-daemon instance to enable torrenting capabilities.
-Transmission is a BitTorrent client that allows for the downloading and seeding of torrent files.
+Emby takes the spotlight on Homer, functioning as the media streaming powerhouse.
+With Emby, I can effortlessly stream my media files to various devices throughout my home.
+It provides a seamless and enjoyable media experience, allowing me to access my favorite movies, TV shows, and documentaries with ease.

+Torrenting capabilities are also integrated into Homer through its transmission-daemon instance.
+Transmission serves as a BitTorrent client, empowering me to download and seed torrent files efficiently.
+It adds another dimension of content acquisition to my media server setup.

-Probably the most important feature of Homer is the Grafana instance that is hosted on it.
-Allowing me to monitor both Homer and Marge from a web interface.
-Both servers are monitored using Prometheus and Node Exporter.
-Dashboards are created using Grafana's API and are automatically provisioned using the provisioning script.
+Additionally, Homer boasts an essential component: Grafana.
+This powerful tool enables me to monitor both Homer and Marge through an intuitive web interface.
+Thanks to Prometheus and Node Exporter, both servers are continuously monitored, providing valuable insights into their performance and health.

+To streamline the monitoring process, I've automated the creation of Grafana dashboards using Grafana's API.
+These dashboards are automatically provisioned using a dedicated provisioning script, ensuring that I have access to the most relevant and up-to-date information at all times.

+In summary, Homer is a multifaceted server that elevates my media streaming experience with Emby, empowers torrenting with Transmission, and facilitates comprehensive monitoring through Grafana, Prometheus, and Node Exporter.
+It serves as a central hub for all my media-related activities and ensures that my servers are running optimally and efficiently.

 ## Server: Marge

 <img src="./assets/rockpi-sata-kit.png" alt="img" align="right" width="25%">

-Marge is a dedicated Network-Attached Storage (NAS) server configured with a RAID 5 array using four SATA HDDs.
-It offers reliable data storage and access within the homelab environment.
-Samba, an open-source implementation of the Server Message Block (SMB) protocol, is installed on Marge to enable seamless file sharing and network integration.
+Marge is my dedicated Network-Attached Storage (NAS) server designed to provide secure data storage and advanced network functionalities within my homelab environment.
+Marge is equipped with a RAID 5 array, comprising four SATA HDDs, ensuring data redundancy and availability.

+To seamlessly integrate Marge into the network, I've deployed Samba, an open-source implementation of the Server Message Block (SMB) protocol.
+Samba enables effortless file sharing and network integration, allowing other devices on the network to access and interact with the stored data.
+Whether it's a Windows, macOS, or Linux machine, Marge provides compatibility and interoperability, facilitating smooth file transfers, sharing, and collaborative workflows across different operating systems.

+To expand Marge's capabilities, I've integrated additional services that enhance network security and privacy.
+First, I've set up a Pihole instance, utilizing Unbound as the DNS forwarder.
+Pihole acts as a DNS sinkhole, effectively blocking advertisements and trackers at the network level.
+With Pihole in place, all devices within the network benefit from network-wide ad-blocking, providing a cleaner and more streamlined browsing experience.

+In addition to ad-blocking, Marge serves as a WireGuard VPN server, ensuring secure remote access to the homelab environment.
+WireGuard, a modern and efficient VPN protocol, enables encrypted communication between external devices and the network.
+This allows me to connect to the homelab securely from anywhere in the world, accessing resources and services hosted on Marge with peace of mind.

-In a typical Raspberry Pi setup, connecting SATA devices directly is not possible.
-However, with the help of the Raxda Rock Pi SATA HAT, Marge overcomes this limitation.
-The SATA HAT allows for the connection of up to four SATA devices to a single Raspberry Pi.
-It achieves this by utilizing the GPIO pins and USB 3 buses on the Raspberry Pi, enabling the SATA devices to be connected to the SATA HAT via its SATA ports.
+To overcome the limitations of connecting SATA devices directly to a Raspberry Pi, I've integrated the Raxda Rock Pi SATA HAT into Marge's setup.
+This HAT expands the Raspberry Pi's capabilities, allowing the connection of up to four SATA devices.
+By utilizing the GPIO pins and USB 3 buses, the SATA devices seamlessly integrate with Marge's storage infrastructure, providing reliable and expandable storage options.

-By leveraging the power of Samba, Marge enables seamless access and interaction with the stored data from other devices on the network.
-Computers running Windows, macOS, or Linux can effortlessly connect to Marge and take advantage of the SMB protocol's compatibility and interoperability features.
-This allows for efficient file transfers, sharing, and collaborative workflows, regardless of the operating system being used.

-Besides Samba, Marge also hosts a Pihole instance to provide network-wide ad-blocking capabilities.
-Pihole is a DNS sinkhole that blocks advertisements and trackers at the network level.
-Marge also provides a WireGuard VPN server to enable secure remote access to the homelab environment from anywhere in the world.
+In summary, Marge serves as a robust NAS solution with Samba for seamless file sharing, Pihole with Unbound for network-wide ad-blocking, and WireGuard VPN for secure remote access.
+Together, these services create a reliable and secure storage environment while enhancing privacy and accessibility within my homelab setup.

 ## Setup Guide